FikiCarDev/fclang/README.md

 # FCLang interpreter
-FCLang interpreter is interpreter for fclang, written in java.
+FCLang interpreter is interpreter for a new programming language fclang, optimized for usage and execution on the mobile phones.

 ## Getting started
 ### Requirements